SourcePointUSA/ios-cmp-app/README.md

 Google additional consent is a concept created by Google and the IAB Framework to pass end-user consent to Google Ad Technology Providers (ATP) despite not adhering to the IAB TCF framework.
 [Click here](https://docs.sourcepoint.com/hc/en-us/articles/4405115143955) for more information.

-Google additional consent is supported in our mobile SDKs and is stored in the `IABTCF_AddtlConsent` key in the user's local storage.
-Look for the key in the user's local storage and pass the value to Google's SDKs.
+Google additional consent is supported by our mobile SDKs and is stored in the `IABTCF_AddtlConsent` key in the `UserDefaults`.
+Look for that key in the user's local storage and pass the value to Google's SDKs.

 ## Delete user data
 Utilize the following method if an end-user requests to have their data deleted: